michael-sumner/go-make-things/content/articles/2019/2019-09-16-whats-the-difference-between-polyfills-helper-functions-and-transpiling.md

 }
 ```

-Transpiling also works for operators and expressions&mdash;things that you can support with polyfills or helper functions.
+Transpiling also works for operators and expressions&mdash;things that you can't support with polyfills or helper functions.

 It can convert `let` and `const` to properly scoped `var` declarations, convert arrow functions to traditional ones, convert spread syntax to other approaches, and more.